luisfranc123/Applied_ML_Project_Temp/README.md

 * `scripts`: Folder containing the Python scripts to execute all the project stages.
 * `pyproject.toml`: Project definition.

-  **Note:** During the Exploratory Data Analysis (EDA) stage, there were some graphs created which were stored in doc/Images_EDA, following the same name given within the EDA script.
+  **Note:** During the Exploratory Data Analysis (EDA) stage, there were some graphs created that were stored in doc/Images_EDA, following the same name given within the EDA script.